 I soaked in the beauty as much as I could while Agni started capturing them in his camera.
 In midst of the plateau, was a small chorten.
 There was 1 homestay for the people who would like to stay at Lepchakha.

-We could not possibly miss the sunset from Lepchakha, so we stayed on till the sunset.
-After that we started our downhill trek to Buxa Fort.
+We could not possibly miss the sunset from Lepchakha, so we stayed on until the sunset.
+After that, we started our downhill trek to Buxa Fort.
 It was already dark when we reached our homestay.
 Mr. Rosomoy was waiting for us with delicious dinner and his juicy stories.
-After dinner, we had ‘chaang’ (a local made liquor brewed from rice) from the villagers.
+After dinner, we had ‘chaang’ (a locally made liquor brewed from rice) from the villagers.
 We were quite tired and slept as soon as we hit the bed.

 I was woken up the next morning by the sound of chirping birds.
 Time for return has come.
 After breakfast, we started our downhill trek towards Santrabari…..

 The trek to Buxa and Lepchakha was a treat to our eyes and healing to our senses.
 The quality time we spent at nature’s lap rejuvenated us to a great extent and we were ready to face the pressures of our daily life and work.